GreatCowBASIC/Help/output/md/hefm_overview.md

 14-bit memory location it is only practical to store an 8-bit byte value, and two 14-bit memory locations to hold one 16-bit word value.
-    This is because the memory architecture only allows the use of the the lower 8-bits of each 14-bit flash memory location for HEF usage
+    This is because the memory architecture only allows the use of the lower 8-bits of each 14-bit flash memory location for HEF usage

 The main difference between HEF memory and EEPROM is that EEPROM allows byte-by-byte erase whereas the HEF memory does not.
 With HEF memory,